kprabhat248/melodify/README.md

 # Melodify
-An app for music streaming made with Flutter(Currently support Android only).
+An app for music streaming made with Flutter

 # Features
 * Ability to play song from Ytube/Ytube Music.